evolvedbinary/hsg-project-wiki/Setup.md

     - `User Name` and `Password`: You will be provided with this information during your training
     - `Remote Path`: `/exist/webdav/db`
     - `Local Path`: `~/workspace/hsg-project/repos`

+### Updating From An Old Setup

+Looking for the directions for updating from an old setup?
+These directions have moved to their own page: [Update your history.state.gov Development Environment](update).